demisto/content/Packs/ProofpointServerProtection/Playbooks/playbook-Get_Email_From_Email_Gateway_-_Proofpoint_Protection_Server_README.md

-Retrieve a specified eml/msg file directly from Proofpoint Protection Server.
+This playbook retrieves a specified EML/MSG file directly from the Proofpoint Protection Server.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.